Managing Requests for Special Leave or General Leave Without Pay

 BCGEU Master Agreement examples are cited here, but these questions can be applied to special leave requests made under other Collective Agreements that apply to employees in the provincial government.

 Leave Without Pay (LWOP)

 When presented with a request for LWOP, additional considerations should factor in to your decision:

 - This leave is always without pay and requested in writing; if approved, the approval is also in writing.
-Remember that LWOPs under Article 20.10 of the BCGEU Master Agreement continue to earn seniority if they are less than 30 calendar days in length
+Remember that LWOPs under Article 20.10 of the BCGEU Master Agreement continue to earn seniority if they're less than 30 calendar days in length.

-- If they are longer than 30 calendar days, no seniority is accrued for the entire length of the leave.
-Also, the employee is not eligible for statutory holiday pay if the holiday falls in the general leave period (assuming the initial leave is going to be longer than 30 calendar days).
-This leave is not available to auxiliary employees per Article 31.6
+- If they're longer than 30 calendar days, no seniority is accrued for the entire length of the leave.
+Also, the employee isn't eligible for statutory holiday pay if the holiday falls in the general leave period (assuming the initial leave is going to be longer than 30 calendar days).
+This leave isn't available to auxiliary employees per Article 31.6.

-- Employees are not eligible for STIIP and LTD benefits while on LWOP and if longer than 30 calendar days, they are responsible for maintaining MSP, extended health/dental and group life coverage
+- Employees aren't eligible for STIIP and LTD benefits while on LWOP; if longer than 30 calendar days, they're responsible for maintaining MSP, extended health/dental, and group life coverage.

 - Are additional (and demonstrable) costs going to be incurred by the employer?